joshbeckman/notes/index.md

 hide_title: true
 hide_footer: true
 ---
-Josh Beckman's home on the internet.
-Partly a blog, partly a tool.
-Come explore.
+Josh Beckman's home on the internet: partly a blog, partly a tool.